Danieln7760/GOODSTREAMS/README.md

 **THIS IS NOT A SECURE APPLICATION.
 IT IS PURELY FOR EDUCATIONAL PURPOSES, AND IS NOT MEANT FOR ANY ACTUAL DEPLOYMENT!**

-NET 3010 Course Project - Website to keep track of watched movies and reviews.
+Website to keep track of watched movies and reviews.

 ## Description of Project